OpenEVSE/openevse_esp32_firmware/readme.md

 {"state":"connected","id":"c44f330dxxad","name":"openevse-55ad","mqtt":"emon/openevse-55ad","http":"http://192.168.1.43/"}
 ```

-For device descovery you should subscribe with a wild card to `openevse/announce/#`
+For device discovery you should subscribe with a wild card to `openevse/announce/#`

 When the device disconnects from MQTT the same message is posted with `state":"disconnected"` (Last Will and Testament).